-Gee Gee Collins was born 1973 and raised in Atlanta, Georgia.
+Gee Gee Collins was born in Atlanta, Georgia.
 She studied painting under Michael Phillips at the College of Charleston and received a bachelor's degree in Fine Art from the University of Georgia.
 She also traveled and studied at Lamar Dodd School of Art in Cortona, Italy.
 From the start of her career, she has been captivated by bright colors and the essence of minimalism.
 Her bold brush strokes and colorful palette combine to create layers of paint that give each piece a history and an ethereal quality.
 She approaches the canvas with ease and spontaneity, resulting in paintings filled with energy and movement.

 Robert Gregory Phillips